Powerlearnproject/se-day1-assignment-Pam0215/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Prompt engineering is about creating the right questions or instructions to give to AI models to get the best answers.
+It’s important because how you phrase your question can affect how well the AI understands and responds.
+By carefully designing prompts, you can help the AI give you more accurate and useful answers, making interactions with the AI more effective and helpful.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt: "Tell me about apples."

+Improved Prompt: "Explain how and where apples grow and include different varieties of apples." it is improved because it asks about the spicifics relating to apples like where do they grow, how do they grow and as well as requesting for the lists of varieties of apples which will be further prompted if i am interested.